Campaign of the Month: October 2017

-Ventrue cultures holds childer accountable for the deeds of their ancestors, but they ascribe the greatest significance of all to the fourth generation progenitor who lies at the root of each clan member’s family tree (after the clan founder himself, of course).
-This goes beyond “so-and-so’s brood always turns out bad” and other such simple stereotyping; many Ventrue genuinely believe that mystical forces in the Blood pass on mental qualities from sire to childe.
-These traits can be beneficial and negative, though most Ventrue downplay the latter where their own lineage is concerned.
+Ventrue culture holds childer accountable for the deeds of their ancestors, but clan members ascribe the greatest significance of all to the fourth generation progenitor who lies at the root of each clan member’s family tree (after the clan founder himself, of course).
+This goes beyond “so-and-so’s brood always turns out bad” stereotyping; many Ventrue genuinely believe that mystical forces in the Blood pass on mental qualities from sire to childe.
+These traits can be beneficial and harmful, though most Ventrue downplay the latter where their own lineage is concerned.

 While few Kindred outside the Clan of Kings have thoroughly investigated the veracity of this belief, few would dispute that sires are often driven to Embrace childer with similar personalities to themselves.
 Whether the phenomenon is mystical, sociological, or both, no Ventrue can deny the weight of their ancestors’ legacies.

 V20 Dark Ages Companion Writes: Ventrue exalt in the glory of their lineage.
 A Ventrue in a Toreador city may bore the prince with recitations of ancestry, but that same blue blood in a Ventrue city will be expected to recount not only the names of her forebears, but their achievements and misdeeds.
 Woe betide the clanmate who misremembers.